ANNA Business Account Review (UK - 2025)

 Is ANNA business account safe?

-ANNA is not a bank - but it is a licensed e-money institution in the UK.
-This means that it’s regulated and overseen by the FCA, and has to stick within strict rules when it comes to keeping customers and their money safe.
+ANNA is an e-money institution in the UK and needs to follow strict rules when it comes to keeping customers and their money safe.
 As well as safeguarding your funds in top tier institutions, ANNA also has digital security built in and complies with GDPR regulation to keep customer data safe3.

 ANNA business account review